poseidon-framework/poseidon-framework.github.io/trident.md

 ./trident-Linux -h
 ```

-On GitHub you will also find [older release versions](https://github.com/poseidon-framework/poseidon-hs/releases) and [instructions to build `.trident` from source](https://github.com/poseidon-framework/poseidon-hs#for-haskell-developers).
+On GitHub you will also find [older release versions](https://github.com/poseidon-framework/poseidon-hs/releases) and [instructions to build `trident` from source](https://github.com/poseidon-framework/poseidon-hs#for-haskell-developers).
 The relevant changes from one version to the next are documented in this [changelog](https://github.com/poseidon-framework/poseidon-hs/blob/master/CHANGELOGRELEASE.md).

 With `trident --help` and `trident <subcommand> --help` you can get information about each subcommand and parameter directly on the command line.
 The guide below explains the subcommands in more detail.
 It is available in .pdf format for the current and previous versions here: